About Me

 In 2006 I produced Bits in Motion, a screening and panel discussion of early British computer animation at the National Film Theatre.

-From 2011 to 2014 I wrote a monthly column for the British Computer Society about digital art.
+From 2011 to 2014 I wrote a monthly column for the British Computer Society about contemporary digital art.

 In 2012 I appeared on BBC Radio 4’s Arts Programme Front Row, discussing Computer Arts with John Wilson.
 Listen again here.